rthome/SharpNoise/README.md

 # SharpNoise

 A library for generating coherent noise.
-It can be used to procedurally create natural-looking textures, terrain heightmaps, among other things.
+It can be used to procedurally create natural-looking textures (such as wood, stone, or clouds), terrain heightmaps, and other things.

 SharpNoise is a loose port of Jason Bevins' [libNoise](http://libnoise.sourceforge.net/) to C#.
 It adds some .Net features such as serialization and support for [C# Object Initializer syntax](http://msdn.microsoft.com/en-us/library/bb384062.aspx).
 SharpNoise is published unter the terms of the Gnu LGPL 3.